Research Opportunities

 Mini Talk Series - Howard University

-On January 16, Endo Black, Inc. partnered with Howard University medical student organizations for a Mini Talk Series on women’s reproductive health, endometriosis, and advocacy.
+On Thursday, January 16, Endo Black, Inc. partnered with Howard University Student Society for Obstetrics and Gynecology (HUSSOG), the Howard University College of Medicine Advocacy Interest Group and Student National Medical Association (SNMA) for an engaging Mini Talk Series on women’s reproductive health, endometriosis, and advocacy.

 Panelists Les Henderson, Gyno Queer, and Tarah Massey, Beyond Endo Foundation, shared insights on patient advocacy, lived experiences, and improving doctor-patient relationships.
 Attendees gained valuable knowledge on navigating healthcare and advancing reproductive justice.